osrf/gazebo_tutorials/extrude_svg/tutorial.md

 Start Inkscape.
 This will create a blank document.
-First, lets change the document size to better accommodate our wheel: under the `File->Document properties menu`, select the `Page` tab and change the document size to a custom size of 100.0 x 100.0 mm.
+First, lets change the document size to better accommodate our wheel: under the `File->Document properties menu`, select the `Page` tab and change the document size to a custom size of 100.0 x 100.0 px.

 [[file:files/inkscape-page-tab.png|400px]]

 Then, in the same dialog, select the `Grids` tab, press the `New` button to create a custom grid.
-Then, check the`Enabled`, `Visible`, and `Snap to visible grid lines only` options.
+Then, check the `Enabled`, `Visible`, and `Snap to visible grid lines only` options.
+Change `Spacing X` and `Spacing Y` to be 10.

 [[file:files/inkscape-grids-tab.png|400px]]